Skilled South Carolina Construction Accident Attorneys Help You After a Work-Related Injury

 Finding the evidence to support your case can be harder than some might realize.
 Simply knowing who to go to for medical treatment and how the doctors will be paid can be daunting.
 That is why it is critical you contact us today and explore your legal options.
 It takes a truly skilled attorney to uncover the truth and hold people accountable for their actions.
 If a loved one died because of a construction accident, we explain how a wrongful death lawsuit may be an option.

-Some of the most common construction accidents our South Carolina accident lawyers handle at McGowan, Hood & Felder, LLC, include:
+Some of the most common construction accidents our South Carolina accident lawyers handle at McGowan, Hood, Felder & Phillips, LLC, include:

 - Crane accidents: Cranes pose many construction dangers.
 Tower cranes and overhead cranes can change a construction worker’s life in an instant when a blow to the head causes a traumatic brain injury.
 Cranes that are not properly secured or used on unsafe sites can cause the crane to fall over, seriously injuring a worker or crushing another.
 Falling loads can cause catastrophic injuries.
 Workers can even be electrocuted if the crane contacts overhead or underground power lines.